frvnzz/GeometryLibrary3D/docs/report.md

 Course: C# Development SS2025 (4 ECTS, 3 SWS)

-Student ID:
+Student ID: cc231014

-BCC Group:
+BCC Group: A

-Name:
+Name: Franz-Aurel Huber

 ## Methodology:
-(explain your logic to solve the problem)
+The Class Diagram was created with [CSharp to PlantUML](https://github.com/pierre3/PlantUmlClassDiagramGenerator) and exported using [PlantUML](https://github.com/qjebbs/vscode-plantuml)

 ## Additional Features
 (explain your extra implementations that are not stated in the requirements, if any)